+5 For programmes containing more than one FHEQ level of study, i.e. a bachelor programme with levels 4, 5 & 6, a separate map must be provided for each level.
+The table should be copied and pasted to enable this.

-FHEQ level: 4 Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules Knowledge / Understanding: Describe the underpinnings of Psychology and C riminology as scientific disciplines.
-Demonstrate a good knowledge and understand developmental theory. ng of a range of influences on psy chological function oning and how t ney are conceptualised acro oss social and Describe and examine a number of key concepts s and approaches within Criminoloલ gy, and evaluate their application 1.
-By the end of this level of this programme the students will be able to demonstrate for a threshold pass: QAA Benchmarks: Psychology benchmarks 4.4.1-4.4.9; Criminology Benchmarks 4.2, 1-20; Primary: Lectures, seminars, workshops, directed independent study, academic tutorials.
-2.5 ILO1, ILO2, Coursework Written Reports Essays Examinations Presentations HIGH1072 HIGH1071 HIGH1070 Describe the nature of psychological and criminological thinking.
-Outline and evaluate theories of social and Secondary/Supplementary: Guest speakers, organisational visits, case studies, individual and group research.
-2, 5 ILO4 developmental Psychology.
+FHEQ lev vel: 4 Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules Knowledge / Understanding: Describe the underpinnings of Psychology and C Criminology as scientific discipline es.
+Demonstrate a good knowledge and understand developmental theory. ling of a range of influences on ps sychological functi oning and how t hey are conceptualised across social and

+Describe and examine a number of key concepts and approaches within Criminology, and evaluate their application.

+Psychology benchmarks 4.4.1-4.4.9; Criminology Benchmarks 4.2, 1-20; Describe the nature of psychological and criminological thinking.
+Outline and evaluate theories of social and visits, cas Lectures, seminars, s, directed ent study, academic y/Supplementary: eakers, organisational estudies, individual oresearch.
+ILO1, ILO2, ILO4 Coursework Written Reports Essays Examinations Presentations HIGH1072 HIGH1071 HIGH1070 -- -- ------------------ -- ----------------------------------